-Bassist Amjad Oudeh was born 1989 and grew up in Damascus, where he learned his instrument from renowned Bilal Hammour.
-While studying telecommunication engineering he recorded baselines for several Syrian bands and played a multitude of concerts, for example with the Oriental Orchestra of Solhi al Wadi.
-In 2013 Amjad further fostered his talent for jazz music in a workshop with YES Academy in Beirut.
-In the same year he also founded the Flamenco Trio – a group that played flamenco with a Syrian twist– and was founding member of Nabd Band, blending traditional oriental music with various other styles.
+Bassist Amjad Oudeh was born 1989 and grew up in Damascus, where he learned his instrument from well-known bass player Bilal Hammour.
+While studying telecommunication engineering he recorded bass-lines for several Syrian bands and played at a number of concerts, such as the Oriental Orchestra of Solhi al Wadi.
+In 2013.
+Amjad attended a Jazz workshop at the YES Academy in Beirut.
+In the same year he founded the Flamenco Trio – a group that played flamenco with a Syrian twist– and was founding member of Nabd Band, blending traditional oriental music with various other styles.

-Since 2015 Amjad lives and plays in Berlin.
-As bassist of Musiqana, guest at the very first concert of the Soundroutes Band, and a regular partaker of the Arab Jam Sessions in Werkstatt der Kulturen, he is part of Berlin’s vibrant music scene.
-Being committed to intercultural encounters and the dismantling of stereotypes he played for the Hoffnungschor (Choir of Hope) and took part in a music project in Poland designed to facilitate exchange between Syrian musicians and Polish youth.
-In addition to this, he plays in the band Milo and Friends.
+Since 2015 Amjad has been living and playing in Berlin.
+As bass player of Musiqana, he was a guest at the very first concert of the SoundRoutes Band and is now a regular contributor at the Arab Jam Sessions at the Werkstatt der Kulturen, Berlin.
+He has become part of Berlin’s vibrant music scene.
+Being committed to intercultural encounters and the dismantling of stereotypes, he played for the Begegnungschor (Choir of Hope) and took part in a music project in Poland designed to facilitate exchange between Syrian musicians and Polish youth.
+He also plays in the band Milo and Friends.